HajarElMannani/zero_day/README.md

-this directory contains an answer about what does the command uname do
+answer to what the command uname prints